selenide/selenide.github.io/_posts/2019-12-03-advent-calendar-set-webdriver-vs-webdriver-provider.md

 # Which one should I choose, `setWebDriver()` or `WebDriverProvider`?

 As you know, Selenide opens a browser automatically and closes it at the right moment.
-You don't need to do anything.
+You don't need to care about the browser.

 But sometimes you want to open a "custom" browser with some specific settings.
 Selenide has 2 methods for this.